lonesome-polecat/cs-260-startup/notes.md

 Instead use .createElement then .textElement = text <= this won't be run localStorage (use until we have database) it is a small space on the browser localStorage.setItem & localStorage.getItem

+### Revisions

+After brainstorming with Lexy I came up with a number of things I want to add/change...

+- A separate Login page with a login button in the top right corner
+- Home page that describes our business a bit more
+- Links to instagram account
+- Logo at the top
+- More sectional pages (like Waffle love)
+- A carousel of pictures